akirov/ReflectiveCircles/README.md

 ToDo
 ----
+- start tracing in new threads
+- add "Stop" button to set mStopRendering flag
 - don't calculate the distance twice - pass it from intersect() to reflect()
-- start tracing in a new thread
-- add "Stop" button to set mStopRendering flag
 - don't use exceptions during the calculation
 - use smart pointers for the figures?
 - make MAX_NUM_RAYS configurable
 - option to delete figures
 - cast rays only to the figures
-- optimize the closest rays to hit point B
+- optimize the closest rays to hit point B?
 - use the GPU hardware (OpenGL, OpenCL)